Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Results and Discussion

 To further elucidate the role of pretraining, a non-pretrained encoder was included as a baseline in both downstream tasks.
-Across all masking ratios, the non-pretrained encoder consistently exhibits inferior predictive accuracy compared to its pretrained counterparts.
-A particularly instructive behavior is observed in Task~II: the model trained from scratch attains lower training errors but significantly higher validation errors than the pretrained model.
-This discrepancy reflects a fundamental aspect of representation learning.
-In the absence of pretraining, the encoder operates in an unconstrained representation space and adapts excessively to the supervised samples, resulting in pronounced overfitting and limited generalization.
-Self-supervised pretraining, by contrast, organizes the latent space into a physically structured manifold that captures essential microstructural statistics.
-Although this implicit constraint may slow the reduction of training loss, it provides a valuable inductive bias that steers optimization toward stable, transferable solutions.
+Across all masking ratios, the pretrained encoders consistently outperform the non-pretrained baseline, with the largest gap observed during the offline training stage of Task~II (Section~\ref{sec:task2_results}).
+Self-supervised pretraining organizes the latent space into a physically structured manifold that captures essential microstructural statistics.
+This provides a useful inductive bias that steers optimization toward stable and transferable solutions.
 Such behavior is particularly important in materials informatics, where labeled data are inherently scarce and generalization to previously unseen microstructures is essential.

-Despite these encouraging results, the present foundation model is subject to several well-defined scope limitations.
-Specifically, the current pretraining corpus is restricted to FCC crystal, with texture variations confined to the crystallographic texture hull and grains assumed to be equiaxed.
-Future work will extend the pretraining dataset to incorporate morphological texture, including grain-shape anisotropy, elongated grains, and direction-dependent microstructural features.
-Moreover, extending the framework to incorporate experimentally measured microstructures—particularly those associated with additive manufacturing and other process-driven routes—would facilitate a more realistic representation of microstructural heterogeneity and further strengthen the robustness and practical applicability of the proposed model.